BenSernau/Technical-Writing-Portfolio/README.md

 # Ben Sernau's Technical Writing Projects

 Welcome to my technical writing portfolio.
-These samples include documentation for developers, explanations of system architecture, and technical content, demonstrating my ability to explain software systems and algorithms for developers and designers among other technical audiences.
+These samples include documentation for developers, explanations of system architecture, and technical content, demonstrating my ability to explain software systems and algorithms for developers and designers among other technical audiences. **Unless otherwise indicated, I implemented and designed all software for which I have written these documents**.

 ## [Technical Design Overview (These Walls Move)](https://github.com/BenSernau/Technical-Writing-Portfolio/blob/main/Technical%20Design%20Overview%20(TWM).md)